alokjha96/Qeats/README.md

 *QEats is a popular food ordering app that allows users to browse and order their favorite dishes from nearby restaurants.*
  During the course of this project
  1) I had build different parts of the QEats backend which is a Spring Boot application.
  2) Several REST API endpoints were implemented to query restaurant information and place food orders.
+ 3) To give a sense of real-world problems, production issues were investigated using Scientific Debugging methods.
+ 4)  Along with this, I improved the app performance under large load scenarios as well as included an advanced search feature in the app.

 ---
 ## Perform search operations using custom attributes

 ### Scope of Work